anthonydgj/wael/README.md

 ) # POINT (4 6)
 ```

-### Generation Expressions
+### Iteration

 `⚠ experimental feature`

-Multiple geometries can be generated using the `Generate` expression by specifying an iteration count and either a geometry or a function that returns a geometry.
+Multiple geometries can be generated using the `Iterate` operator `>>` by specifying an iteration count and either a geometry or a function that returns a geometry.
 The set of all geometries returned from a `Generate` expression are collected into a `GEOMETRYCOLLECTION`.
 ```
 3 >> Point(0 0); # GEOMETRYCOLLECTION(POINT (0 0),POINT (0 0),POINT (0 0))
 3 >> (x => Point(x x)) # GEOMETRYCOLLECTION(POINT (0 0),POINT (1 1),POINT (2 2))